-Section 13.
+Section 15.
 Retirement

-The Union and the State shall establish a Joint Committee on Retirement Benefits (JCRB) to discuss the feasibility and explore possible options for establishing a retirement benefit for Providers covered under this Agreement.
-The initial meeting shall take place within sixty (60) days of the ratification of the agreement, and the parties shall continue to meet on a quarterly basis or as otherwise mutually agreed.
-The parties agree that the options explored and agreed upon by the Joint Committee may be negotiated during the term of this Agreement as a Side Letter.
+The Union and the State shall establish a Joint Committee on Retirement Benefits to discuss the feasibility and explore possible options for establishing a retirement benefit for Providers covered under this Agreement.
+The parties agree that the options explored by the Joint Committee may be negotiated as part of a successor Agreement.